-If having come into a knowing relationship with Messiah, believing, trusting and obeying the Holy Commandments, but leave that relationship, turning back away from the Commandments, and become entangled in the world, the end is worse; meaning those that choose to leave and can, but their fate is to lose their opportunity of deliverance offered by ‘The Almighty’.
+If having come into a knowing relationship with Messiah, believing, trusting and obeying the Holy Commandments, but leave that relationship, turning back away from the Commandments, and become entangled in the world, the end is worse; meaning, you can choose to leave, but your fate is to lose your opportunity of deliverance offered by ‘The Almighty’.

 The offer of ‘salvation/deliverance’ from the dominion-of-sin has been made available to all, but it is a well-known fact that not everyone will inherit Eternal Life.

 There will be many who “believe” in Jesus, that he is Lord and Messiah, but will not enter the Eternal Kingdom ~

 Matthew 7:21-23 21“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who ‘does’ the will of my Father who is in heaven.
 22On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 23And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’